OctHe/leetcode_unit/README.md

 Until now, you can run make and a new *leetcode_unit* problem will be compiled (even if there is now solution has been added).

-## Add a test case for the problem
+## Add a Test Case for the Problem

 The header file related to unit test is *MyUnitTests.h* file.
 The unit test framework is *cppunit*